-The driver behind many of the challenges faced by healthcare organizations during the pandemic is lack of visibility into meaningful data on which to base decisions.
+The driver behind many of the challenges faced by healthcare organizations is lack of visibility into meaningful data on which to base decisions.
 Getting business insights and making decisions from today's disparate data is fraught with barriers.
 In most health systems and hospitals, supply chain and other areas operate in silos, where systems aren't integrated (e.g., supply chain systems including ERP, MMIS are not integrated with clinical and financial systems, e.g., EHR, POU systems, charge master).
 Each of these functions and systems operate independently with their own data sources and "languages" (e.g., item descriptions, coding).

-During the pandemic, Bill Gates discussed data asymmetry, specifically, the lack of data sharing between countries and how costly that was in terms of creating solutions to help with a COVID-19 recovery.
+Bill Gates has often discussed data asymmetry, specifically, the lack of data sharing between countries and how costly that was in terms of creating solutions to facilitate global recovery from the pandemic.
 We can apply this same lesson to healthcare.